JakubSzuber/Local-Monuments-Website/README.md

 cd Local-Monuments-Website
 ```

-Launch all containers that will communicate between each other by using the same bridge network, created by docker compose by default.
-You can add -d flag to disable logs:
+Launch all containers that will communicate with each other by using the same bridge network, created by Docker Compose by default.
+You can add "-d" flag to disable logs on your console:
 ```shell
 docker-compose up
 ```